Graylog2/documentation/pages/configuration/https.rst

 Sample files
 ============

-This section show the difference between following private key formats with samples.
-It will help you to identify what file you have.
+This section shows the difference between following private key formats with samples.
+It will help you to identify between the following private key formats and provides samples.

 PKCS#5 plain private key::